heyellieday/mentor-weekly/README.md

 [Mentor Weekly](https://mentor-weekly.now.sh/) is a free platform that connects tech mentors to up-and-coming engineers.

-Try the live demo at https://mentor-weekly.now.sh/.
+Try the live demo at https://mentor-weekly-demo.now.sh/.

-Demo login: _mentorweeklydemo@gmail.com_

-Password: _password_

 ## Technologies Used